digitaljohn/JSylum/README.md

 * Generate JavaScript documentation using the [JSDoc Toolkit](http://code.google.com/p/jsdoc-toolkit/)
 * Sanitize HTML and inject variables at compile time

-Also included is a simple **JavaScript Model-View-Controller (MVC) template** (based on [Alex Netkachov's](http://www.alexatnet.com/content/model-view-controller-mvc-javascript)) which can optionally be used as a basis for your project.

 Quick Setup
 -------------